-I’m a reporter at The Wall Street Journal, where I work on special projects.
-Since 2010, I have been a key member of the team behind “What They Know,” the Journal’s long-running series on digital privacy, which was a finalist for the Pulitzer Prize in Explanatory Reporting in 2012.
+I’m a reporter at The Wall Street Journal, where I work on investigative projects.
+From 2010 to 2013, I was a key member of the team behind “What They Know,” the Journal’s long-running series on digital privacy, which was a finalist for the Pulitzer Prize in Explanatory Reporting in 2012.

 My professional interests include data-driven reporting and behavioral economics.
-My current work focuses on technological tracking by governments and private companies and the impact this has on business, society and the legal system.
+My current work focuses on technological tracking and surveillance and the impact these have on business, society and the legal system.

 Previously, I was the lead writer and editor for Digits, the Journal’s technology blog.
 I graduated from the University of Texas at Austin and have a master’s degree from the Woodrow Wilson School of Public and International Affairs at Princeton University.